Department of Psychological, Social, & Behavioral Sciences

 - Elementary Education (K–6) with Teacher of Students with Disabilities Endorsement

-- Teacher of English as a Second Language (ESL) with Teacher of Students with Disabilities Endorsement
+- Teacher of Psychology (K–12) with Teacher of Students with Disabilities Endorsement

 For required professional courses in education and other education requirements, please refer to the Education section of the catalog.